Jeeno Thitikul: 2021

-Thitikul won the Ladies European Tour Order of Merit and Rookie of the Year titles, following her two wins, three runner-ups, and nine additional top-ten finishes.
-She became the fourth player to win both awards in the same season and also became the youngest Order of Merit winner.
-She was also selected to earn the Players’ Player of the Year title.
+Thitikul finished her first full LET season with two victories, three runner-up finishes and nine additional top-ten finishes.
+She won both the Race to Costa del Sol and the Rookie of the Year award, becoming the youngest winner of the season-long ranking and the fourth player to win both honors in the same season.
+She was also named the Players' Player of the Year.